-The old addage of ‘has to be seen to be believed’ rang true.
+The old addage of ‘has to be seen to be believed‘ rang true.
 Surely not??
 It is really wool?!
 Really?
 It was an absolute treat to see the same disbelief change to the same amazement that I had when I first read then came face to face with this next-level product.
-These are the people involved in growing Merino wool so it is one thing to hear stories about a Merino wool bandage, quite another to be able to hold and examine it for themselves.
+The audience was the people involved in growing Merino wool.
+It is one thing to hear stories about a Merino wool bandage, quite another to be able to hold and examine it for themselves.

 In October 2019, I presented to 25 wool growers and their district wool managers from South Australia who had come across to Melbourne, Victoria to see their wool sold at auction and the processes involved.
-It was a perfect place to increase wool awareness and introduce them to the Wool+Aid product.
+It was a perfect place to talk about my path into the wool industry and increase wool awareness with new products on the market — and introduce them to the Wool+Aid product.

 Wool and health, wool and bandages.
 It makes sense but it was sense not yet on the market until the arrival of Wool+Aid Merino Wool Adhesive Bandages.